liuanji/liuanji.github.io/_pages/about.md

 <span class='anchor' id='interests'></span>

+# 🎓 Prospective Students

+I am actively looking for motivated and curious individuals to join my research group.
+Multiple positions are available for **PhD students**, **postdoctoral researchers**, and **research interns** (both on-site and remote) at my lab in NUS.
+If you are interested in working on topics including generative modeling, reasoning, and tractable inference, I would love to hear from you.

+To apply, please send an email to *anjiliu219@gmail.com*.
+Use the subject line to specify the position you are applying for (e.g., [PhD], [Postdoc], or [Intern]), and include the following materials:
+- Your CV and transcript;
+- (Optional) A short research statement describing your interests;
+- (Optional) One research paper you have authored.

+I welcome applications from individuals with diverse backgrounds and levels of experience.

+<span style="color: red; font-weight: bold">**[Important]**</span> For prospective **PhD students** interested in the **Spring 2026** intake, the application deadline is **June 15th, 2025**.
+In addition to emailing me, **please also submit your application through the official website**.

 # 🎯 Research interests

 My primary research focus is **deep generative models** (diffusion models [[1](https://arxiv.org/pdf/2410.01949),[2](https://arxiv.org/pdf/2401.03349),[3](https://arxiv.org/pdf/2405.15506)], probabilistic circuits [[5](https://arxiv.org/pdf/2406.00766),[6](https://arxiv.org/pdf/2210.04398),[7](https://arxiv.org/pdf/2111.11632)], variational autoencoders [[4](https://arxiv.org/pdf/2310.08235)]).
 Other than understanding and mitigating the fundamental challenges toward good modeling performance [[1](https://arxiv.org/pdf/2410.01949),[6](https://arxiv.org/pdf/2210.04398),[8](https://arxiv.org/pdf/2302.08086)], I am especially interested in **efficient exact/approximate inference with guarantees** of various deep generative models from both theoretical perspectives [[9](https://arxiv.org/pdf/2102.06137)] and empirical perspectives [[7](https://arxiv.org/pdf/2111.11632),[10](https://arxiv.org/pdf/2401.03349)].